-- (8) Reflects the Preferred Stock Conversion and the Warrant Exercises. - (9) Reflects the pro forma adjustments described in footnote (8) above and the sale by us of shares of common stock in this offering at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (10) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$ million, assuming the shares of our common stock offered by this prospectus are sold at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The pro forma information discussed above is illustrative only and will be adjusted based on the actual initial public offering price, the number of shares we sell and other terms of this offering that will be determined at pricing. - (11) Does not reflect certain cash payments we will be required to make to Special Situations Investing Group II, LLC, an affiliate of Goldman Sachs & Co.
-LLC, if the actual initial public offering price is less than or equal to the midpoint of the price range set forth on the cover page of this prospectus (or, conversely, cash payments Special Situations Investing Group II, LLC will be required to make to us if the actual initial public offering price is greater than such midpoint).
-See "Certain Relationships and Related Party Transactions--Transactions with Goldman Sachs & Co.
-LLC and Affiliates." - (12) Total debt as of March 31, 2021 consisted of approximately \$39.6 million of borrowings outstanding under our Term Loan Facility (net of \$0.4 million of unamortized issuance costs), and approximately \$9.9 million of borrowings outstanding under our Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs).
-As of March 31, 2021, we had no additional borrowings available under our Revolving Credit Facility.
-For additional information regarding our Term Loan Facility and our Revolving Credit Facility, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."
-Also see our consolidated financial statements included elsewhere in this prospectus, which include all recorded liabilities.
+(7) Reflects the Preferred Stock Conversion and the Warrant Exercises.

+(8) Reflects (i) the pro forma adjustments described in footnote (7) above, and (ii) the sale by us of shares of common stock in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+(9) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' deficit by approximately \$ , assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' deficit by approximately \$ , assuming the shares of our common stock offered by this prospectus are sold at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma information discussed above is illustrative only and will be adjusted based on the actual initial public offering price, the number of shares we sell and other terms of this offering that will be determined at pricing.

+- (10) We define working capital as total current assets minus total current liabilities, excluding deferred revenue. - (11) Total debt as of December 31, 2020 consisted of borrowings under our Prior Credit Facilities (as defined herein), net of unamortized issuance costs of \$0.2 million.
+In January 2021, we (i) repaid all amounts outstanding under our Prior Credit Facilities and terminated all outstanding commitments thereunder, and (ii) entered into a new credit agreement with one of our existing lenders, which provides for a new senior secured term loan facility in the aggregate principal amount of \$40.0 million (the "Term Loan Facility"), and a new senior secured revolving credit facility in the aggregate principal amount of \$10.0 million (the "Revolving Credit Facility" and, together with the Term Loan Facility, the "Credit Facilities").
+As of March 1, 2021, we had approximately \$39.5 million of borrowings outstanding under the Term Loan Facility (net of \$0.5 million of unamortized issuance costs), and approximately \$9.9 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs), with no additional borrowings available thereunder.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."
+Also see our audited consolidated financial statements included elsewhere in this prospectus, which include all recorded liabilities.